 The disease causes oozing, open sores to appear on the skin, most commonly of the lower leg.
 These sores appear as red, ulcer-like patches.

-Around 3-5 days later, affected dogs can display signs of kidney failure:
+Around 3-5 days later, affected dogs can display signs of kidney failure, symptoms include:

 - Extreme tiredness